 This feature is disabled by default.
 When the feature is disabled, the tag will not leave the CUWBNet due to a motion threshold or timeout period caused by lack of movement

 Tags can be enabled with this feature via the CUWB Manager.
 To modify the settings, use the System Settings keys in the CUWB Manager.
+The setting keys are described in wake_on_shake_timeout and wake_on_shake_threshold respectively in the Settings Key Appendix.

 Filtering is a mathematical process applied to the output position data that makes the data more precise, at the cost of latency.